mpromonet/v4l2tools/README.md

  - v4l2uncompress_jpeg :

->	read JPEG format from a V4L2 capture device, uncompress in JPEG format using libjpeg and write to a V4L2 output device Tools for Raspberry
+>	read JPEG format from a V4L2 capture device, uncompress in JPEG format using libjpeg and write to a V4L2 output device

+ - v4l2dump          :

+>	read from a V4L2 capture device and print to output frame information (work with H264 & HEVC)

+Tools for Raspberry
 -------------------